 “No, you were both married to Keith.”

-The waitress crossed the dining room, carrying two plates.
-Liz sat back in relief and anticipation.
-But even the arrival of their food wasn’t enough to distract Carter.
-He simply dodged the waitress’ movements as he talked.
-“So how long did he lead this double life?
-Wasn’t it close to eight years?”
+The waitress approached, carrying two plates, and Liz sat back in relief.
+But the arrival of their food didn’t distract Cater.
+He simply dodged the waitress’s movements and continued to talk.
+“How long did he lead this double life–wasn’t it close to eight years?”

-Liz couldn’t imagine Senator Holbrook relaying such detailed information.
+Liz couldn’t imagine Senator Holbrook sharing such information with someone she didn’t know.
 Not when his daughter Reenie had suffered because of Keith, too.
 “Who told you about it?”